cisco-ce/roomos.cisco.com/doc/MTR/DeviceWebInterface.md

 1. Open a web browser and enter the device's IP address in the address bar.
 We recommend that you use the latest release of one of the major web browsers (Internet Explorer is not supported).
 2. Enter username and passphrase for the device and click _Sign In_.
 The device is delivered with a default user named admin.
-A passphrase is assigned when onboarding the device to MTR.
+A passphrase is assigned when onboarding the device to Microsoft Teams Rooms.
 Leave the _Passphrase_ field blank if a passphrase is not set yet.

 ## How the device web interface is organized

 You can select pages or topics from the menu at the left side.
 There is a search field in the top bar to help you find the page you are searching for.

 Which pages are present depends on:
-* Device type and service registration (MTR, Webex)
+* Device type and service registration.
 * Connected peripherals and setup.
 * Roles and access rights of the user that is signed in.